aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 \boxed{\;\varphi(\vec d) = -\frac{GM}{d} - \frac{1}{2}\frac{G}{d^5}\,\vec d\cdot\mathbf{Q}\cdot\vec d\;}
 $$

 which is the paper's eq.
 (2.2).
-And the acceleration follows by $\vec a = -\nabla\varphi$.
-Let me do that gradient properly in index notation, since it is the sort of thing that is easy to get wrong by a factor of two.
+The acceleration follows by $\vec a = -\nabla\varphi$.
+I did that gradient in index notation, since it is exactly the sort of thing I get wrong by a factor of two.

 We need $\partial_k$ of $S/d^5$, where $S \equiv d_iQ_{ij}d_j$.
 Two ingredients.
 First, the derivative of the distance itself: